Frequently Asked Questions

 When is the museum open?

 We are open seven days a week throughout the year including bank holidays.
 We want to share our collection and our stories with as many people as possible.
 Although we are open on Saturdays, we will be closed on the Jewish High Holy Days of Yom Kippur and Rosh Hashanah as well as Christmas Day, Boxing Day and New Year’s Day.

-We are open from 10am – 5pm each day apart from Thursdays when we are open until 10pm.
-Due to COVID-19 tickets must be booked in advance for timed entry from 10am to 4pm (8.30pm Thursdays) with limited capacities.
+We are open from 10am – 5pm each day.
+Due to COVID-19 tickets must be booked in advance for timed entry from 10am to 4pm with limited capacities.
 Our café will be open from 10am to 4pm, serving hot food between 11.30am and 2.30pm.

 When can I book tickets?